back

 Direct Subsidized Loans

 A direct subsidized loan is available to undergraduate students based on financial need.
-How much you qualify for depends on how financially dependent you are on your parents and what year of school you are in.
+How much you qualify for depends on how financially dependent you are on your parents, what year of school you are in, and if you have any transfer credits from a previous school.

 Direct subsidized loans are one of the best federal student loan options available because they are subsidized by the government.
 This means that interest doesn’t accrue while you are in school, so they cost you less in the long run.
 Direct subsidized loans begin accruing interest once you graduate from college or drop below half-time status in your class load.